Colonoscopy vs. At-Home Colon Cancer Screening

 Here’s how it works: Your primary care doctor orders the test for you.
 You receive a small kit at your home address, along with detailed instructions.
 The sample is collected and mailed from your home.
 Once back at the lab, two tests are performed to check for signs of colon cancer and polyps.

-Cologuard, the brand name of the DNA-FIT test, detects 92% of colon cancers and about 42% of precancerous polyps.
+One commercial brand of the DNA-FIT test detects 92% of colon cancers and about 42% of precancerous polyps.

 Who should consider DNA-FIT tests?

-Ravindra says that DNA-FIT tests can be an option for people age 45 and older with an average risk of colorectal cancer, Ravindra says.
+The DNA-FIT tests can be an option for people age 45 and older with an average risk of colorectal cancer.
 In this case, average risk means anyone who has:

 • Never had colorectal cancer or received radiation to the abdomen to treat another form of cancer